antronerds/r2-tutorials/docs/Adapting_R2.md

    only R2 administrators can add data to R2.
    In order to do so, the data first has to be processed and uploaded.
 [Chapter 24](/R2_Dataset_Addition.html) describes in detail how to prepare your data such that we can process it and upload the data to R2.

-   If you have any specific annotations or wishes or samples other than Affymetrix you'd best contact r2 support directly
-   (<r2-support@amc.nl>).
-If you would like to see a publicly accessible dataset in R2, then send an email to <r2-support@amc.nl>
+   (<r2-support@amsterdamumc.nl>).
+If you would like to see a publicly accessible dataset in R2, then send an email to <r2-support@amsterdamumc.nl>
    with a link to the data, or in the case of a Gene Expression Omnibus dataset, the GSE\*\*\*\* identifier, matrixes in supplemental data and we will take care of the rest.